 Barbara Jan Wilson

-Professor Wilson currently serves on the editorial boards of several academic journals, including Media Psychology and the Journal of Media and Children.
-In 2008, she was elected as Fellow of the International Communication Association.
+In 2008, Dr. Wilson was elected as Fellow of the International Communication Association.
 She has served as a research consultant for Nickelodeon, the National Association of Television Program Executives, Discovery Channel Pictures, and the Centers for Disease Control and Prevention.

 - Social and Psychological Effects of the Media

 - Developmental Differences in Children's Responses to the Media

 - Children's Emotional and Cognitive Processing of Media Messages